ISIScT-Dataset/ISIScT_Dataset/README.md

 ### 3️⃣ **Images collected from the Internet:**
 -  **From Signboards, Memes, and Posters**: We handpicked publicly available images focusing on curved, low-contrast, and multi-aligned text.
--  **No Post-Processing**: What you see is what you get—no contrast or brightness adjustments here!

 <div style="display: flex; justify-content: center; gap: 10px; align-items: flex-start;">
   <figure style="text-align: center; display: flex; flex-direction: column; align-items: center;">
     <img src="https://raw.githubusercontent.com/ISIScT-Dataset/ISIScT_Dataset/main/images/574.jpeg" alt="Image 1" width="200" height="200" />